-Dr Heather Douglas (T.C.Beirne Law School, The University of Queensland) and Dr Nicholas Lintzeris (Sydney medical School, University of Sydney) are currently exploring the use, legal regulation and law enforcement issues surrounding khat.
+Professor Heather Douglas (T.C.Beirne Law School, The University of Queensland) and Dr Nicholas Lintzeris (Sydney medical School, University of Sydney) explored the use, legal regulation and law enforcement issues surrounding khat in 2010-2011.

-This research is funded by the National Drug Law Enforcement Research Fund.
+This research was funded by the National Drug Law Enforcement Research Fund.

 We thank you for your participation and interest in this research.